Lisu (Unicode block)

 Lisu is a Unicode block containing characters of the Fraser alphabet, which is used to write the Lisu language.
 This alphabet (and by extension the block) consists of glyphs resembling capital letters in the basic Latin alphabet in their standard form and turned.

 The addition of the block was subject to significant debate as to whether allocating a new block was necessary for the alphabet or if the turned letters not already in Unicode could instead be added to an existing block for the Latin script.
 However, since the Lisu letters only visually resemble their Latin counterparts and are semantically different, the former approach was ultimately taken.

-This block is supported by a few fonts including Noto Sans Lisu, Lisu Unicode, DejaVu Sans, Horta, Montagel, Quivira, Segoe UI (since Windows 8), and Highway Gothic (Wide, version 2.0.3).
+This block is supported by a few fonts including Noto Sans Lisu, Lisu Unicode, DejaVu Sans (since v2.34), Quivira (since v3.2), and Segoe UI (since Windows 8).

 In Unicode 13.0, a new block was also assigned for a single supplementary Lisu character used for the Naxi language, Lisu Supplement.